Identity in Christ

 This is similar to the statements of affirmation, except you memorize Scripture word for word.
 One of my favorite passages of Scripture is Psalm 27:13.
 It says, “I am confident of this: I will see the goodness of the Lord in the land of the living.”
 When feeling overwhelmed, I recite this verse to myself.
 Rather than continue in the emotional storm, this verse is a reminder to stop, take a breath, and see how the Lord is working in the situation.

 These are a few of the building blocks for a firm foundation in Christ.
-They remind us of God’s truth, give us strength when we are weak and help bolster our faith.
+They remind us of God’s truth, give us strength when we are weak, and help bolster our faith.

-In this new year, there are still many things that are uncertain, but God is the solid rock upon which we build our life.
-I hope that you will take the time to intentionally build a firm and solid foundation in Jesus, so that whatever 2022 brings, you will be able to stand firm in the unfailing love and confidence God provides.
+In this new year, there are still many things that are uncertain, but God is the solid rock upon which we build our lives.
+I hope that you will take the time to intentionally build a firm and solid foundation in Jesus so that whatever this new year brings, you will be able to stand firm in the unfailing love and confidence God provides.

 Read more